-Tips to Help Reduce Waste During COVID-19 is the SPECIAL topic for the Environment: It is easy being green, 12-part series.
+Tips to Help Reduce Waste During COVID-19 is the final topic for the Environment: It is easy being green blog series.
 As a person regularly working in the community, I always make sure to have a few easy topics to cover.
 Let’s face it, sustainability as a term is defined so many ways.
-In this blog series, I will share each topic to expand the reach of information.

 Practicing zero to low waste can be challenging for many during COVID-19.
 Shopping aisles in grocery and big box stores have been depleted of many household essentials, and many stores have removed fresh food and self-serve bins to prevent contamination.
 Never mind your favorite coffee to-go in your own reusable container – assuming your favorite coffee shop is even open.